MonisaHassanAlvi/MonisaHassanAlvi/README.md

+#About Me
 ### Hi there 👋 I am Monisa Hassan Alvi.
-Currently, I am pursuing Bachelors in Computer Science from Fast-NUCES and I will be completing my graduation in the next couple of months.
+Currently, I am pursuing Bachelors in Computer Science from Fast-NUCES and I will be completing my graduation in the next couple of months.Soon, I will be starting my career as an Associate Software Engineer.

 <!--
 **MonisaHassanAlvi/MonisaHassanAlvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.